- How do I login to a module?

 How do I login to a module?

-You will need your NID and NID password to log in to the modules from the repository
+You will need your NID and NID password to log in to the Information Literacy Modules.

 If you forget your NID, you can look it up here https://my.ucf.edu/nid.html

-If your forget your NID password, you can reset it using the online form here
+If your forget your NID password, you can use the NID password reset online form available at